Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth/.github/ISSUE_TEMPLATE/re-localisation-request.md

 ---
-name: Installation Problem
+name: Re-Localization Request
-about: Report about installation problems
+about: Report about localization problems
 title: "ISSUE TITLE"
-labels: ":beetle: bug - installation :computer:"
+labels: ":beetle: bug - localization :scroll:"

 ---

 **DO NOT REMOVE PRE-EXISTING LINES**
 ------------------------------------------------------------------------------------------------------------
-This issue is to help individuals get their version of the mod in working order, so to start:

-**What problem are you encountering during launching the mod?**
+**Mod Version**

+**Are you using any submods/mods?
+If so, which?**

+**Please explain your issue in as much detail as possible:**

+**Upload screenshots of the problem localization:**